Evaluating the Quality of Cloud-native Software Architectures

 Cloud-native applications are developed specifically for modern cloud platforms.
 They are designed and built to maximally exploit the benefits offered by cloud computing.
 This comprises several aspects, such as a fine-grained modular architecture, using existing cloud services instead of custom solutions, exploiting the rapid elasticity of cloud computing, achieving robustness by distributing an application over independent nodes, and finally a faster and more agile development process through the fast and on-demand availability of resources in the cloud.

-As an additional use case, the migration and transformation of existing non-cloud-native applications should be included into the described project.
-And to make the envisioned schemas and methodologies practically applicable, a suited tool-support is essential.
-Therefore, a prototypical implementation of tools should accompany the project.
-A high degree of automation should be a core aspect for such tools to reduce the usage overhead.
+To make the envisioned quality model practically applicable, a suited tool-support is essential.
+Therefore, a prototypical implementation of tooling should accompany the project.
+The tooling should enable the modeling of cloud-native software architectures so that based on such architectural models, quality evaluations using the envisioned quality model are possible.
+A high degree of automation should be a core aspect for such tooling to reduce the usage overhead.
 And additionally, the integration with other established tools and framework should be possible to increase their practical value.